 MPH@GW awards both merit-based scholarships and partner organization benefits to outstanding students whose professional and academic achievements set them apart as leaders in the field.

 If you believe you are eligible for one or more of these institutionally funded scholarship opportunities, contact an Admissions Counselor by phone 855-674-2849 or by e-mail..

 How to Apply for Student Loans

-If you intend to apply for federal or private loan funding you should begin the process as early as possible to allow adequate time for processing.
-Students can take these initial steps to begin:
+If you intend to apply for federal or private loan funding, you should begin the process as early as possible to allow adequate time for processing.
+Students should take these initial steps to begin:

 Please note that international students in online degree programs are not eligible to participate in the U.S. Student Visa process.